 This experience showed me that student editing was the area to focus on.
 Of course, the learning was not over yet, but without experiencing what is it like to have customers and work with contractors, I couldn’t make crucial decisions about the direction of my business.

-Your job at this step is simple – complete at least five test jobs and learn as much as you can about the process.
-Make sure you bring in some profit during these test jobs, you can’t run a Services Arbitrage business without making a margin.
+Your job at this step is simple – complete test jobs and learn as much as you can about the process.
+Make sure you bring in some profit during these test jobs.
+You can’t run a Services Arbitrage business without making a margin.

 Step 5: Find A-Player Contractors To Deliver Services